 - Nausea and vomiting

-If you’re experiencing unpleasant symptoms after eating products that contain wheat, rye, barley and oats - you should take the Celiac test.
+If you’re experiencing unpleasant symptoms after eating products that contain wheat, rye, barley, and oats - you should take a celiac test.
+The process is simple:

 - You’re experiencing digestive discomfort for over two weeks

-- You have had diarrhoea for over two weeks
+- You have had diarrhea for over two weeks

 - You have thyroid issues